-Although it is quite obvious that only organic waste from your garden should go into the green waste bin, we often go overboard and throw everything that we think is organic into our garden waste wheelie bin.
-However, there are some general rules that you should know when it comes to disposing garden waste in your green lid wheelie bin in New South Wales.
+Although it is obvious that only organic waste from your garden should go into the green waste bin, we often go overboard and throw everything we think is organic into our garden waste wheelie bin.
+However, there are some general rules that you should know when it comes to disposing of garden waste in your green-lid wheelie bin in New South Wales.

-Each NSW council varies in what they accept and can, therefore, create confusion between households.
-Generally, small garden waste such as grass trimmings, branches, weeds, plants should be disposed of by the green lid rubbish bin.
+Each NSW council varies in what they accept and can create confusion between households.
+Generally, the green lid rubbish bin should dispose of small garden waste such as grass trimmings, branches, weeds, and plants.

-Things such as food waste, treated timber and a large quantity of soil or sand should not be thrown in the green lid bin.
+Food waste, treated timber and a large quantity of soil or sand should not be thrown in the green lid bin.
 This is because the garden waste from the wheelie bin is recovered and reprocessed into compost and mulch.
-If the batch is contaminated then it may end up in a landfill depending on your council, where it will rot and pollute the environment.
+If the batch is contaminated, it may end up in a landfill, depending on your council, where it will rot and pollute the environment.

 What Goes In The Green Waste Bin?

 What you CAN throw in the green bin: